Barcelona transfers: Barca wonderkid Xavi Simons announces departure from Liga giants | Goal.com

 Barcelona wonderkid Xavi Simons announces departure from Liga giants

-Xavi Simons, a 16-year-old held in the highest regard by Barcelona, has announced that he is to leave the Liga giants.
+Xavi Simons, a 16-year-old held in high regard by Barcelona, has announced that he is to leave the Liga giants.

-The announcement, which has been made on the Dutch youngster’s social media accounts, comes as something of a shock.

-Simons is considered to be one of the hottest prospects within the famed La Masia academy system.
+The announcement, which has been made on the Dutch youngster’s social media accounts, comes as something of a shock, with Simons considered to be one of the hottest prospects within the famed La Masia academy.

 He has, however, opted against committing to an extended stay and is reportedly already in Paris ahead of completing a move to Paris Saint-Germain.

-Rumours regarding a breakdown in talks between Barca and Simons, who is represented by ‘super agent’ Mino Raiola, emerged recently after supposedly positive noises coming out of Catalonia.

-A parting of ways has now been confirmed, with an exciting talent being tipped to reach the very top preparing to take on a new challenge.
+And while Simons, who is represented by ‘super-agent’ Mino Raiola, has decided to leave, Barca aren't panicking about the situation.

+Indeed, sources have told Goal that the club is counting on the development of Ilaix Moriba, who has already renewed his contract, and England under-16 forward Louie Barry, who has arrived from West Brom amid interest from PSG.

-Simons said in a statement: “Today is not easy, as saying goodbye is one of the hardest things in life and today it’s my turn to say goodbye to what has been my home, my family, my life for as long as I can remember.
+Simons, meanwhile, said in a statement announcing his exit: “Today is not easy, as saying goodbye is one of the hardest things in life and today it’s my turn to say goodbye to what has been my home, my family, my life for as long as I can remember.

 “It was a dream come true when I put on my first Barca jersey nine years ago as a pre-benjamin (under-8) player.